gruntwork-io/terragrunt/docs/_docs/04_reference/strict-mode.md

 ### skip-dependencies-inputs

-Disable reading of dependency inputs to enhance dependency resolution performance.
+Disable reading of dependency inputs to enhance dependency resolution performance by preventing recursively parsing Terragrunt inputs from dependencies.

-**Reason**: Enabling the `skip-dependencies-inputs` option prevents Terraform from reading inputs from dependencies, which optimizes the performance of dependency resolution.
+**Reason**: Enabling the `skip-dependencies-inputs` option prevents the recursive parsing of Terragrunt inputs, leading to optimized performance during dependency resolution.